-During these uncertain times, we can assist you in taking control of your affairs and assets by preparing or updating your estate planning documents.
+During these uncertain times, we can assist you with estate planning techniques by taking control of your affairs and assets by preparing or updating your estate planning documents.

 In your lifetime, it is essential to put in place documents such as an Enduring Power of Attorney (EPOA) to appoint someone to make day to day decisions on your behalf should you become unable to do so.